james-mcgregor100/JamesMcGregor_T1A1/readme.md

 # Questions -
 ## **Question 1 - Identify and explain common and important components and concepts of web development markup languages**
 Web development markup languages are different from computer programming languages.
 Web development markup languages are languages which arrange the elements on a page, and it decides how the page's elements should be formatted and structured.
 Markup languages are different from programming languages in that they do not use programming syntax - rather, they use standard human language.
+This question will be structured in two parts: the first part will list some common markup languages and important components of the specific languages; and the second part will identify the important concepts of markup languages *in general.*
 &nbsp;
 &nbsp;
+## **Part One**
 ### **HTML**
 HTML stands for Hyper Text Markup Language, which is the language which which allows the user to view all webpages in a web browser.
 The role of HTML is to visually display data on a web page, which differentiates HTML from other markup languages, as will be explained in the paragraphs below.
 The HTML language provides web pages with meaning, and achieves this by assigning specific HTML elements to the content which is being displayed on the web browser.
 For example, when an ordered list of items needs to be displayed, the HTML will use a specific element called "ordered list" to assign it to the list of items.
 The HTML languages uses something called a "tag" which is what encapsulates or wraps the piece of text, and the tag is assigned a specific element depending on what element the web developer would like to implement.
 Another important feature of the HTML language is its way of assigning specific areas of the website (top, bottom, left, right, center) to specific elements.
 This helps to provide a general structure for how the page will be displayed, and provides meaning to the developer and the user.
 &nbsp;